 Hi!
 My name is Daedra and I’m the founder of Strawesome.
 I’m also the one that designs and hand-makes all our glass straws that you see for sale in our online store and in stores around the world.
 Please watch this 2 minute video to meet me and get a glimpse of how glass straws are made before reading the additional information on this page (it will make more sense having some visuals first).

 Note: In the video, I say Strawesome has only been around for 3 years.
-At the time that was accurate, but that video was shot in 2012!
-I’ve been doing this for over 8 years and maybe it’s time for a new video!
+At the time that was accurate, but that video was shot a long time ago!
+I’ve been doing this since 2008!

 Now on to more detail of how to make glass straws…

 I use the oldest form of glass blowing called lamp-working or torch work to make Strawesome glass straws.
 I’ve been glass blowing since 2008 and I purposely learned torch work for the goal of making glass straws.
 Let’s just say I was on a mission!

 The torch I use for making straws combines oxygen and propane to produce a working hot flame measuring 1,500 degrees Fahrenheit!
 This allows me to melt the glass to create designs, bends and more.